fjquen/shoot/README.md

-# shootFinity
+# shoot
 Mon premier jeu développer sur gosu en ruby pour le moment, je suis en train de le développer n'hesiter pas à regarder.
+C'est un vaisseau qui tire sur d'autre vaisseau on peut recommencer un niveau en apppuyant on se déplace en appuyant sur les boutons flêcher du clavier gauche/droite seulement, tu peux tirer en appuyant sur le bouton espace les ennemis se déplace pour le moment de gauche à droite et tire au laser.
+Pour le moment, je développe le passage de niveau.

+My first game developed on gosu in ruby ​​for the moment, I am developing it don't hesitate to watch.
+It's a ship that shoots at other ships, you can start a level again by pressing, you move by pressing the left/right arrow buttons on the keyboard only, you can shoot by pressing the space button, the enemies move to the moment from left to right and shoot laser.
+For the moment, I am developing the level crossing.